National Socialist black metal: Origins in the Norwegian black metal scene

 In 1994, Hellhammer, the drummer for the Norwegian band Mayhem, said of the genre's links with racism: "I'll put it this way, we don't like black people here.
 Black Metal is for white people".
-When Mayhem re-formed after Euronymous's death, they began releasing merchandise bearing World War II-era Nazi symbols.
-However, in a later interview, Hellhammer said "I don't give a crap if the fans are white, black, green, yellow, or blue.
+When Mayhem reformed after Euronymous's death, they began releasing merchandise bearing World War II-era Nazi symbols.
+However, in a later interview, Hellhammer said, "I don't give a crap if the fans are white, black, green, yellow, or blue.
 For me music and politics don't go hand in hand".
 In 1995, Gaahl described "niggers" and "mulattoes" as "subhuman" and stated his admiration for Vikernes and Adolf Hitler.
 However, he too has since distanced himself from these statements.
 Vikernes also wrote some lyrics for the album Transilvanian Hunger by Darkthrone, another key band in the Norwegian scene.
-It was released in 1994 with Norsk Arisk Black Metal ('Norwegian Aryan Black Metal') printed on the back cover, and issued a press release stating "If any man should attempt to criticize this LP, he should be thoroughly patronized for his obviously Jewish behavior."
+It was released in 1994 with Norsk Arisk Black Metal ("Norwegian Aryan Black Metal") printed on the back cover, and issued a press release stating, "If any man should attempt to criticize this LP, he should be thoroughly patronized for his obviously Jewish behavior."
 After the ensuing controversy, Darkthrone claimed that "Jew" is simply a Norwegian word for "stupid" and that they were "not a Nazi band nor a political band".
 In a 2007 documentary, bandmember Fenriz claimed he was once arrested while participating in an anti-apartheid demonstration and later had a "phase of being really angry with ... other races" before he became "totally unengaged in [political] shit".
 Scholar Keith Kahn-Harris argues that it is almost impossible to believe that Darkthrone did not know that a pejorative use of the word "Jew" was offensive, and the denials from Darkthrone that the members had racist or fascist sympathies was disingenuous, given the statements made.
-But, Kahn-Harris also notes that Fenriz has made more jocular references to racism and fascism, and has interacted well with black metal enthusiasts from Israel, so Kahn-Harris believes that the actions by Darkthrone were intentionally contradictory as a form of transgressive artistic discourse and not expressions of a sincere ideology.
+But Kahn-Harris also notes that Fenriz has made more jocular references to racism and fascism, and has interacted well with black metal enthusiasts from Israel, so Kahn-Harris believes that the actions by Darkthrone were intentionally contradictory as a form of transgressive artistic discourse and not expressions of a sincere ideology.
 Axl Rosenberg from the website MetalSucks notes that after these offensive actions from the band in the mid-1990s, Darkthrone has not repeatedly demonstrated racist behavior.
 He opines that the band members are far older now and that "it’s feasible their worldviews have changed; it’s feasible they were being provocative for the sake of being provocative when they made Hunger and have since seen the error of such sophomoric behavior."
 After his release from prison, Faust stated regarding the arson and murder he committed that "I was never a Satanist or fascist in any way, but I put behind me the hatred and negativity.
 Those feelings just eat you up from inside."